trevoradriaanse/twitter_bot_nlp_2019/README.md

   - This py file computes bigram and generate text.
 - **binary_classifier.py**:
   - This py file builds a binary text classifier using actual President Trump's and Congresswoman Alexandria Ocasio-Cortez's tweets.
-  - This file will then go through all the file generated_text and calculate an accuracy score for each of them.
+  - This file will then go through all the file in generated_text and calculate an accuracy score for each of them.
 This results is compiled in to evaluation_result.csv
 - **eval.py**:
-  - This py file computes perplexity and cosin similarity score for our evaluation.
+  - This py file computes perplexity and cosin similarity score for evaluation.
 - **generate.py**
   - This py file is from homework 1.
 This is a helper file for generating text.
 - **models.py**